 What does a landscape committee do?
 In the context of an HOA, a landscaping committee prepares the budget for landscaping, sends out requests for proposals (RFPs), evaluates the bids, and makes recommendations to the board.
 In essence, they are in charge of overseeing the community’s landscaping efforts.

-Proper landscaping can transform even the dreariest of neighborhoods into a vibrant one.
+Proper landscaping can transform even the dreariest of neighborhoods into vibrant ones.
 Seeing how landscaping can make a world of difference, it will naturally be one of the most expensive line items in any HOA’s budget.

 You may wonder, “How much should I budget for landscaping?”
 It depends on a number of factors.
 On average, though, landscaping can cost anywhere between $45,000 to $60,000 per year for a typical community.